phnorwood/ansible/roles/dns-management/README.md

 DNS Management
 =========

-Install and configure DNS (BIND) server for immediate use, excluding DNS records.
-DNS records can then be added to the deployed server.
+Install and configure DNS ([https://www.isc.org/bind/](BIND)) server for immediate use, including limited DNS records for server.

+Additional DNS records can then be added to the deployed server using appropriate configuration files.

 Role Variables
 --------------